3.6. The \(LU\) decomposition#

 gives the solution(s)

-The generalization of Proposition 3.6.1 to non-square matrices is captured in the next proposition.
+The generalisation of Proposition 3.6.1 to non-square matrices is captured in the next proposition.

 -